 Stepping through the interior door, Millie flips on the light and discovers her kitchen is in complete disarray.
 Her breath catches again as she continues to eye the mess.
 Two food-filled pans sit side by side on the stove.
 Her meager assortment of spices is aligned across the top of the brown marble counter.
 I'd never leave my kitchen like this.

 She then recalls how distracted she was over what she'd found in her bed.
-Millie then sees the numerous projects she started but never did finish: the glass cleaner on the counter, the feather duster on Steve's dark oak desk, and the unfolded laundry waiting for her in the den.
-All the while, she's constantly worrying that the cops will show up at her door again.
+Millie then sees the numerous projects she started but never finished: the glass cleaner on the counter, the feather duster on Steve's dark oak desk, and the unfolded laundry waiting for her in the den.
+All the while, she's worrying that the cops will show up at her door.
 Maybe I did.

 The doctor first claims it was the result of what she's experienced over the course of the last year.
-He prescribed a stronger medication.
-The loss of time only seemed to be worsening.
+He prescribed stronger medication.
+The loss of time only seemed to worsen.
 She was committed to an asylum soon after.
 What started out as a few months of treatment quickly turned into a year.

 She then recalls the numerous treatments she was forced to endure and the horrific side effects after.
 Millie's childhood trauma resurfaces.
 Clenching her fists at her side, with a determined look on her face, she says, "I won't go through that again.
 I won't.
 I won't."
 Millie then recalls her aunt's reasoning for having her committed.